thomasabishop/eolas/zk/Operating_system_API.md

 ## Example: opening a file

 A user can use a file explorer and the mouse to open a file.
+Or they can open the file by invoking it from the terminal.

-However a running application doesn't have to do this.
-Instead it can call the OS API.
+A running application doesn't have to do this.
+If it's remit includes opening files, it can do so by calling the OS API.

 On a Unix-like system the applicaton would use the `open` API function to open the file: